Brazil at the 2026 World Cup

 Tactical Profile

 Ancelotti's Brazil is a 4-3-3 that inherits his Real Madrid principles: defend with a mid-block, let the ball come, and hit through the inside channels with Vinícius and Rodrygo's diagonal runs.
-Casemiro's international retirement left a hole, filled imperfectly by Bruno Guimarães and André.
+Casemiro's reduced role at club level has raised questions about his international future, filled imperfectly by Bruno Guimarães and André.
 Paquetá is the creative connector.
 Full-backs push high — Vanderson and Carlos Augusto are the starters — but leave cover for Marquinhos and Gabriel Magalhães.
 Strengths: still the most technically gifted front three in the tournament, a world-class goalkeeper rotation, and a coach who has won every major title.
 Weaknesses: Casemiro's absence left the double pivot thinner than it should be; the defense occasionally panics against direct opponents (see the 2-1 loss to Morocco in 2023); and the psychological weight of "HEXA or bust" has haunted three tournaments running.
 Ancelotti's job is, in effect, sports psychology as much as tactics.